Reproducing Kernel Hilbert Spaces for Virtual Persistence Diagrams: Heat flow and spectral multipliers on the dual

 \section{Heat flow and spectral multipliers on the dual}

-The previous section identifies characters $\chi_\theta$ on the virtual diagram group $K(X,A)$ with phase functions $\phi_\theta$ on the finite metric space $X/A$ and shows that their Lipschitz seminorms with respect to the VPD metric are controlled by edgewise phase gaps.
-We now pass to the dual side: characters on $\widehat{K(X,A)}\cong\mathbb T^{|X\setminus A|}$ will be weighted by a spectral multiplier --- in particular, that of the heat semigroup on the discrete Laplacian --- which plays the role of an energy associated to each mode $\chi_\theta$.
+The previous section identifies characters $\chi_\theta$ on the virtual diagram group $K(X,A)$ with the phase functions $\phi_\theta$ from Equation~\eqref{eq:phase-function} and shows in Corollary~\ref{cor:edgewise-char} that their Lipschitz seminorms with respect to the VPD metric are determined by differences of phases.
+We now pass to the dual side: characters \(\chi_\theta\) on \(K(X,A)\), parametrized by the dual torus \(\widehat{K(X,A)}\cong\mathbb T^{|X\setminus A|}\), will be weighted according to the phase variation of their associated circular coordinate systems --- in particular, that of the heat semigroup (After Definition~\ref{def:fourier-multiplier}) on the discrete Laplacian (Definition~\ref{def:graph-laplacian}) --- which plays the role of an energy associated to each mode (Definition~\ref{def:characters-dual}) $\chi_\theta$.
 In this way, kernels on $K(X,A)$ arise as Fourier-Stieltjes averages over the torus, in exact analogy with Bochner-type constructions on $\mathbb R^d$.
-In this section, we define the Laplacian via a Dirichlet form on the graph model of $X/A$, express it explicitly in terms of edgewise phase differences, and then define the heat semigroup on it as a spectral multiplier to build translation-invariant kernels on virtual persistence diagrams.
+In this section, we define the Laplacian via a \emph{Dirichlet form} (Definition~\ref{def:graph-dirichlet}) on the graph model of $X/A$, express it explicitly in terms of differences of phases, and then define the heat semigroup (After Definition~\ref{def:fourier-multiplier}) on it as a spectral multiplier to build translation-invariant kernels on virtual persistence diagrams.